jrodl3r/jrod.io/LOG.md

 - 'update event handlers to use ES6 => arrow functions (simplify by using lexical this binding!)'

-- 'setup contact form unit tests'
+- 'setup contact form unit testing'

 - 'add RWDPerf to build process + documentation'